Best BGMI Controller for Android India 2026: Grip and Gamepad

 Is a BGMI controller allowed in ranked and tournaments?

 Yes.
 Krafton confirmed native controller support in BGMI version 2.5 and controllers are permitted in ranked, Crew Challenge, and the Battlegrounds Mobile Open (BMO) tournament series.
-They are not considered a software modification or an unfair advantage.
+They aren’t considered a software modification or an unfair advantage.
 Any Bluetooth or USB controller that pairs with Android is allowed.

 Is the Gamesir X2 better than the Backbone One for BGMI in India?